AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 ### Data consistency testing

-For this section, I will go through each function used to create data vizualisation and check their consistency using my testing file (on excel) that you can access [here](testing-file.xlsm).
+For this section, I will go through each function used to create data vizualisation and check their consistency using my testing file (on excel) that you can access [here](testing-file.xlsm), click on "view raw" to download the file on your desktop.

 I have indeed used this excel file to write my code and build graphs incrementally throughout this project.